 Gabon’s woodcarvings and masks are world famous and have been a source of inspiration to artists worldwide.
 Both Picasso and Matisse were influenced by the beauty of Fang masks.
-The sale of a typical Fang’s Ngil mask for US$7.5 million in 2007 is a clear indicator of the value the art world currently places on Gabonese masks.
+The sale of a typical Fang’s Ngil mask for US$7.5 million in 2007 is a clear indicator of the value the art world currently places on them.

-With its large head, long body and short limbs, the Fang’s guardian or Bieri has the proportion of a new-born, thus emphasising continuity of the ‘not-yet-born’, the living and the dead.
+With its large head, long body and short limbs, the Fang’s guardian or Bieri has the proportion of a newborn, thus emphasising continuity of the ‘notyet-born’, the living and the dead.
 Bieri figures are often embellished with elaborate coiffures, facial scarification, jewellery, horns and other emblems of spiritual power.
-The Bakota guardians, Mwete, are flat, more abstracted, with their oval, concave faces sheathed in metal (brass or copper), which gleamed at night to protect against evil.
+The Bakota guardians, Mwete, are flat, more abstracted, with their oval, concave faces sheathed in metal (brass or copper), which gleam at night to protect against evil.

 Every aspect of the reliquary figure, from the selection of the wood to its creation, was overseen by a priest.
-During the first decades of the 20th century, reliquaries and the priests who controlled them were banned by the French.
+During the first decades of the 20th century reliquaries and the priests who controlled them were banned by the French.

 Keen to explore more of Gabon?
 Get 10% off our guide: